Back to Species Pages

 • Reproduction depends on placing young in the right protected setting.

-Habitat: Morning glory, bindweed, gardens, fields, and leafy edges fit Shimmering because the beetle’s shield body works on broad leaves.
+Habitat: Native range keys: north_america.
+Morning glory, bindweed, gardens, fields, and leafy edges fit Shimmering because the beetle’s shield body works on broad leaves.

-Native range: Morning glory, bindweed, gardens, fields, and leafy edges fit Shimmering because the beetle’s shield body works on broad leaves.
+Native range: Native range keys: north_america.
+Morning glory, bindweed, gardens, fields, and leafy edges fit Shimmering because the beetle’s shield body works on broad leaves.

 To find Golden Tortoise Beetle in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside morning glory, bindweed, gardens, fields, and leafy edges fit Shimmering because the beetle’s shield body works on broad leaves. than by covering too much ground.
+You usually do better by working one good piece of habitat inside native range keys: north_america.
+Morning glory, bindweed, gardens, fields, and leafy edges fit Shimmering because the beetle’s shield body works on broad leaves. than by covering too much ground.

-• Protected habitat blocks within morning glory, bindweed, gardens, fields, and leafy edges fit Shimmering because the beetle’s shield body works on broad leaves.
+• Protected habitat blocks within native range keys: north_america.
+Morning glory, bindweed, gardens, fields, and leafy edges fit Shimmering because the beetle’s shield body works on broad leaves.

 • Start early, pick one strong patch of habitat, and stay long enough for movement to return after you arrive.